barnjamin/rareaf/README.md

       - Check if opted into app before trying to create listing
       - Check if opted into asset before trying to create, give option?
       - Convert prices to bignum
+      - Make configuration easier
+      - Cache tag names/ids so we dont have to hit the net every time

    Listing:
       - Add up to N tags as part of listing